Driver Number UK: Where To Find Driver Number On UK Licence

 |---|---|

-| 1 | Visit GOV.UK licence check |
+| 1 | Visit GOV.UK and open the service to view or share your driving licence information |

-| 2 | Enter National Insurance number |
+| 2 | Enter requested identity details (commonly includes National Insurance number) |

 | 3 | Confirm identity |

-| 4 | View driver record |
+| 4 | View your driver record, including key licence details |

 Branching Quiz